mogowda/maven-demo/README.md

 ## maven-demo-setup-dev-branch
-Go to below path and update settings.xml on mavens server /usr/share/apache-maven/conf/settings.xml
+Go to below path and update settings.xml on the host where mavens is installed /usr/share/apache-maven/conf/settings.xml